jeremyckahn/shifty/README.md

 var myCartoon = new Cartoon();
 ````

-In this example, we are creating `CartoonPrototype`.
-It inherits `Tweenable`'s methods and acts as a proxy function to inherit from.
-This keeps the `Tweenable` prototype safe from modification while providing access to its methods on the prototype chain.
-An instance of `CartoonPrototype` is then set as `Cartoon`'s prototype.
-This is a more advanced approach, but it will likely give you the most flexibility and minimize bizarre "shared prototype" bugs.
+You can hook inheritable functions up by attaching them to the

-Using inheritance is awesome because any plugins or extensions that are present on the `Tweenable()` prototype are also available to `myCartoon`, and all instances of `Cartoon` (and `Tweenable`).
-You can hook these inheritable functions up by attaching them to the `Tweenable.prototype` Object.
+`Tweenable.prototype` Object.
 A full example of this:

 ````javascript
 // Add a new method to the `Tweenable` prototype